 - Keep an eye out for driftwood shelters, built by industrious beach lovers.
 Maybe build your own?

 - Wait for a low tide to explore the tidal caves at the northern tip of Cox Bay (to the right when facing the ocean).
 You may find barnacles, sea stars, and more marine treasures.
 Because there is the potential for ocean surges near the edge of these rocks, please supervise children at all times.

 The aptly-named Long Beach is situated within Pacific Rim National Park Reserve.
 Along with Florencia Bay, Wickaninnish, Combers and Schooner Cove beaches, it creates the longest sand dune on Vancouver Island stretching for over 16 kilometres/9.94 miles.
 In addition to a storied surf history, the driftwood bordering old growth forest adds to the mystical vibe here.

 - Walk and walk and walk all the way south (to the left when facing the ocean) to where rocky headlands mark the division between Long Beach and Wickaninnish Beach.

 - Walk north, past the First Nations beachfront community of Esowista, toward quiet Schooner Cove beach.

 - Climb up the giant tidal rock – Incinerator Rock – in front of the Incinerator Rock parking lot and enjoy the view.

 - With a keen eye, and a bit of luck, you may spot some Gray or Humpback whales in the distance.

 - Winter storm watching on Long Beach is a dramatic event as powerful tides flood the beach, changing its landscape daily.
-Just be sure to check your tide guide and visit at a falling or low tide.

 - Try stand-up paddle boarding!
 The calm waters of MacKenzie Beach are perfectly suited to this more laid-back cousin of surfing.